gj1118/Installtools/README.md

 * To ease your pain while setting up your brand new system/VM image
 * To be a part of your build process where you can easily set your windows machine by installing all your dependencies prior to your actual build process.

+If you don't want to muck your hands with scripts, try downloading one of our releases and see how easy it is for you bring your system up from its bare bones state.

-If you have any problems, please search for a similar issue first, before creating [a new one][new-issue].
+If you have any problems, our sincere apologies, but can please search for a similar issue first, before creating [a new one][new-issue]?

 > Also, please check the list of known issues before doing so.